Canada’s Auto Recyclers: A Critical Juncture in the Road to Sustainability

 Canadian recyclers cannot do this alone.
 Collaboration with insurers, collision centres, and OEM stakeholders is essential.
 That’s why the Automotive Recyclers of Canada (ARC) is advocating for:

-Canada’s auto recyclers have transformed dramatically over the past decade.
+Canada’s auto recyclers have undergone significant transformations over the past decade.
 Many yards are now high-tech operations with dismantling procedures, fluid recovery systems, and digital inventory that rival OEM distribution.
 But we can’t stop here.

 The next phase demands bold thinking.
-Reclaimed parts are not just cost-effective—they’re climate-critical.
+Reclaimed parts are not only cost-effective, but also climate-critical.
 If we don’t lead, someone else will.
-Let’s be at the table as this industry evolves — not reacting to change, but shaping it.
+Let’s be at the table as this industry evolves, not reacting to change, but shaping it.

 Facebook